angrytomm/java-practice-projects/README.md

 ## How to Run

-1. Download or clone this repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/angrytomm/java-practice-projects.git
 ```

-2. Open the project in IntelliJ IDEA.
+2. Open the project in IntelliJ IDEA or another Java IDE.

-3. Select one of the project folders, for example `Calculator` or `Tetris`.
+3. Choose one of the project folders, for example `Calculator`, `GameSnake` or `Tetris`.

 4. Find the file that contains the `main` method.